Covid 19 coronavirus: Three weeks since Hawke's Bay's last case

-It has officially been three weeks since Hawke's Bay had a positive Covid 19 case.
+It has officially been three weeks since Hawke's Bay had a positive Covid-19 case.

 As of Monday, 39 of the region's 44 recorded cases had recovered.

-Under Level 2 the Hawke's Bay DHB is asking people to remain cautious as community health services resume around the region.
+Under level 2 the Hawke's Bay DHB is asking people to remain cautious as community health services resume around the region.

-Hawke's Bay DHB's community oral health services for tamariki have resumed under Alert Level 2 with dental hubs and mobile dental units open and operational from Monday.
+Hawke's Bay DHB's community oral health services for tamariki have resumed under alert level 2 with dental hubs and mobile dental units open and operational from Monday.

 If your child needs a routine dental check-up, or you have any dental concerns which may require an urgent appointment, text the team on 027-273-6731 and they will be in touch to arrange a suitable time.